ShravanPatel-14/DL/README.md

 # Fashion MNIST Classification

 ## Overview
-This repository contains a Jupyter Notebook that implements a classification model for the Fashion MNIST dataset.
+This repository contains a Jupyter Notebook that implements a deep learning classification model for the Fashion MNIST dataset.
 The Fashion MNIST dataset is a collection of grayscale images representing 10 different clothing categories.
-The goal of this project is to build and evaluate a machine learning model to accurately classify these images.
+The goal of this project is to build and evaluate a deep learning model to accurately classify these images.

 ## Dataset
 - **Fashion MNIST**: A dataset of 28x28 grayscale images of 10 different fashion categories.